 Are you in your 20s or 30s and just dying to discuss books over an adult beverage and some delicious eats?
 Excellent!
-Meet us at The Chatterbox in Long Grove (our stellar hosts) and mingle!
+Meet us [ONLINE] and mingle!
 The group decides the book in advance.
 [BEVERAGES AND EATS ARE SELF-SERVE WHILE WE'RE ON ZOOM, Y'ALL]

 We will have copies available for checkout at the Adult Services Desk (call us at 224-543-1485).